The “Eye” of Happiness

 Consider it like weight: If you eat what you want and exercise as much as you want, your body will eventually settle at a specific weight.
 However, if you eat less or exercise more than you’d like, your weight will adapt proportionately.
 If your new diet or exercise routine becomes a part of your daily routine, you’ll be able to maintain your new weight.
 If you resume your previous eating and exercise habits, your weight will return to where it began.

-We have to make constant efforts to keep our happiness in check and proper balance.
+We must constantly try to keep our happiness in check and proper balance.
 We all can control the way we feel, and a constant practice of creating happiness for ourselves can build long-term healthy habits to live a content and fulfilling life.

 What are the Myths about Being Happy?